Please make an appointment for bootfitting.

 These are injuries that occurred to adults at a resort, primarily on alpine bindings.
 As you can see, knee injuries are still a problem with ordinary alpine bindings.
 Tibia fractures, now at around 1.3% prevalence, did not make the top 10 list.
 Years of biomechanical research and corresponding binding design drastically improved the incidence of that type of injury.
 That engineering work has since been integrated into various national and international standards.

 If lateral-heel release tech bindings became the in-bounds standard, I would predict a tick up in tibia injuries and a tick down in ACL injuries (assuming bindings are adjusted to appropriate levels).
-Thankfully, the mean time between all types of injuries is luckily large enough to enjoy a lot of turns between them.
+Thankfully, the mean time between all types of injuries is large enough to enjoy a lot of turns between them.

 I also programmed a release calculator with this notion.
 Reliable information about the release of tech binding models is especially useful in the skimo world, since many endurance athletes are taking up racing without a strong skiing background — but to compete near the top, they need a foreign binding with undisclosed release mechanics.